CPD certified course, moving & positioning of people, online training ideal for nurses, care home staff, domiciliary carers.

 Why is people handling training important?

-Moving and handling & positioning of people within residential care homes & the health & social care environment is a key part of the working day for most employees, from moving equipment, laundry, catering, supplies or waste to assisting residents on a daily basis.
+Moving, handling & positioning of people within healthcare, residential care homes & the health & social care environment is a key part of the working day for most employees, from moving equipment, laundry, catering, supplies or waste to assisting residents on a daily basis.

 Poor handling practices can lead to: